Add email address to an existing public key or map all email address of certain company domain to use one public key

 Remove mapping

-- How to use the group feature to encrypt content to multiple public keys by using a single address
+The group feature is relevant to companies or groups looking to encrypt content to various public keys of the group members while using a single email address as recipient.